Fiber – Summary Overview

 |Leased Lit Fiber||Leased Dark Fiber||Self-Provisioned Networks|

-For the purposes of the E-rate Program, special construction charges are the upfront, non-recurring costs of deploying new fiber or upgraded facilities to E-rate eligible entities.
+For the purposes of the E-Rate program, special construction charges are the upfront, non-recurring costs of deploying new or upgraded network facilities to E-Rate eligible entities.
 Special construction consists of three components:

 - Construction of network facilities